-The net assets of the Consortium are primarily cash and are available for repayment of the original investments made by the community college investors.
+The net assets of the Consortium are primarily cash and accounts receivable from consortium members.
+They are available for repayment of the original investments made by the community college investors.
 It is also available to the Consortium to continue research and development of new courses and educational opportunities and improving existing coursework.
-As of the end of June, 2013, the consortium's success has provided continued dividend payments to the members.
+Total assets increased approximately \$512,200 from 2013 to 2014 which is primarily the result of an increase in accounts receivable of \$388,300 due to the Summer Session billings the last two weeks of the fiscal year.
+Also, cash increased \$190,800 which is a combination of increased revenues and decreased expenditures.
+Additionally, prepaid payroll for Summer Session was down \$66,800 from 2013.
+Current liabilities increased \$475,200, the direct result of deferred tuition increasing \$470,000.
+The increase in accounts receivable and deferred tuition, which are timing differences from the previous year, are directly related, just as in 2012.
+As of the end of June, 2014, the Consortium's success has provided continued dividend payments to the members.
 Past dividends completed the repayment of the initial investment made by the members.
-The past success of the Consortium will allow it to continue payments into the future.
+The past success of the Consortium will allow payments to continue into the future.